-Particulars As at June 30, 2024 As at March 31, 2022
+Particulars As at March 31, 2025 As at March 31, 2024 As at March 31, 2023

-Equity Investments - - - -
+Equity Investments - - -

-Total - - - -
+Total - - -

 - i) The figures disclosed above are based on the Restated Consolidated Summary Statements of Assets and Liabilities of the Group. - ii) The above statement should be read with the notes to Restated Consolidated Summary Statements as appearing in Annexure IV and Statement of Restatement Adjustments to Audited Consolidated Financial Statements appearing in Annexure V.